Lapin0t/phd-manuscript/main/08_conclusion.typ

 - Finally, we reaped some rewards from all of these constructions.
 First we generically defined normal form bisimilarity, proving it correct by going through OGS strategy bisimilarity (@ch-nf-bisim).
-Then, we instanciated our language axiomatization with three standard calculi (@ch-instance).
+Then, we instantiated our language axiomatization with three standard calculi (@ch-instance).

 As always, there is the feeling that we have barely started scratching the